 Our residential video service principally competes with direct broadcast satellite ("DBS") providers that offer video programming substantially similar to ours.
 Over the past several years, we have experienced meaningful video customer losses, as DBS competitors have deployed aggressive marketing campaigns, including deeply discounted promotional packages, more advanced customer premise equipment and exclusive sports programming.
 We have placed a greater emphasis on higher quality residential customer relationships, as we have generally eliminated or reduced tactical discounts for customers not likely to purchase two or more services or to stay with us for an extended period, which may further contribute to video customer declines.
 To appeal to such higher-quality residential consumers, we offer a next-generation Internet Protocol ("IP") set-top that provides a cloud-based, graphically-rich TiVo guide with access and integrated search functionality to certain third-party Internet-based video applications ("video apps"), such as Netflix, Hulu, and YouTube, along with a multi-room DVR service and the ability to download certain content to personal devices.
-Later in 2017, we also plan to introduce a new, lower-cost, IP set-top that offers the TiVo guide and video apps, but without the required equipment for DVR service.
+In the fourth quarter of 2017, we also plan to introduce a new, lower-cost, IP set-top that offers the TiVo guide and video apps, but without the required equipment for DVR service.
 We believe our video strategy has enabled us to reduce the rate of video customer losses and regain market share of new video connects.
 If we are unsuccessful with this strategy and cannot offset video customer losses through higher average unit pricing and greater penetration of our advanced video services, we may experience future declines in annual video revenues.

 Our residential HSD service competes primarily with digital subscriber line ("DSL") services offered by local phone companies, and we have continued to grow our HSD customer base over the last several years.
 We believe our HSD service is generally superior to DSL offerings in our service areas as our minimum downstream speed of 60 megabits per second ("Mbps") is faster than the highest speed offered by substantially all our DSL competition.
 As consumers' bandwidth requirements have dramatically risen in recent years, we have dedicated increasing levels of capital expenditures to allow for faster speeds and greater levels of consumption.
-Through "Project Gigabit," we have installed the necessary equipment to transition substantially all our homes passed to the DOCSIS 3.1 platform, which will allow us to introduce packages offering speeds of up to 1 gigabit per second ("Gbps") across substantially all of our markets in 2017.
-As of June 30, 2017, we offer speeds of up to 1 Gbps to approximately 51% of our homes passed.
+Through "Project Gigabit," we have transitioned substantially all our homes passed to the DOCSIS 3.1 platform, which has allowed us to introduce packages offering speeds of up to 1 gigabit per second ("Gbps") across substantially all of our markets in 2017.
 We expect to continue to grow HSD revenues as we further take market share and our HSD customers choose higher speed tiers.